coloria-dev/coloria/README.md

 # all formats supported by https://github.com/nschloe/meshio
 ```

-an open it with a tool of your choice.
+and open it with a tool of your choice.
 See
 [here](https://github.com/nschloe/colorio/wiki/Visualizing-VTK-files) for how to open
 the file in [ParaView](https://www.paraview.org/).